 Major Depressive Disorder Symptoms

-While symptoms will vary for each individual, the Diagnostic and Statistical Manual of Mental Health Disorders (DSM 5), considered the “bible of psychiatric disorders,” requires that five or more symptoms of major depression be present for a period of two weeks or more for diagnosis.
+While major depressive disorder symptoms will vary for each individual, the Diagnostic and Statistical Manual of Mental Health Disorders (DSM 5), considered the “bible of psychiatric disorders,” requires that five or more symptoms be present for a period of two weeks or more for diagnosis.

 - Extreme sadness or irritability for most of the day, almost every day